Logging Accident Lawyers in Charleston

 - Crushing or blunt force injuries caused by dead or falling trees

-- Heavy equipment mishaps involving skidders, bulldozers or forklifts
+- Heavy equipment mishaps involving skidders, bulldozers, or forklifts

 - Logging truck accidents

-At Warner Law Offices, we will make a complete investigation of the circumstances of your accident to give you the best chance possible of collecting full compensation for your injuries.
+At Warner Law Offices, PLLC, we will make a complete investigation of the circumstances of your accident to give you the best chance possible of collecting full compensation for your injuries.
 In some cases, we are able to establish that an employer is subject to deliberate intent liability for failing to take terrain or weather conditions into account.
-In other cases, we can seek products liability damages from the manufacturer or distributor of defective equipment.
+In other cases, we can seek product liability damages from the manufacturer or distributor of defective equipment.
 In all cases, we leave nothing to chance or guesswork in assembling proof of the defendant’s liability.

 Common Logging-Related Injuries